-2.3.
+2.2.
 Analog to digital conversion

-The output of each TAC section is multiplexed, by group of 4 channels, and subsequently converted by two fast 12 bit ADCs, each of which operates the conversion on a group of 16 channels (Block A and Block B ADCs).
-The ADCs conversion time is 5.7 μs for the V775 and 2.8 μs for the V775 N, regardless the number of active channels (see block diagram in Fig. 1.2).
+The output of each PEAK section is multiplexed, by group of 4 channels, and subsequently converted by two fast 12 bit ADCs, each of which operates the conversion on a group of 16 / 8 (depending on the version) channels (Block A and Block B ADCs).
 The ADC section supports the sliding scale technique to reduce the differential nonlinearity (see references [1], [2]).
-This technique (see Fig. 2.3) consists in adding a known value to the analog level to be converted, thus spanning different ADC conversion regions with the same analog value.
+This technique (see Fig. 2.4) consists in adding a known value to the analog level to be converted, thus spanning different ADC conversion regions with the same analog value.
 The known level is then digitally subtracted after the conversion and the final value is sent to the threshold comparator.

-If the sliding scale is enabled, it reduces slightly the dynamic range of the ADC: the 12 bit digital output is valid from 0 to 3840, while the values from 3841 to 4095 are not correct.
+If the sliding scale is enabled, it reduces slightly the dynamic range of the ADC: the 12-bit digital output is valid from 0 to 3840, while the values from 3841 to 4095 are not correct.

-Fig. 2.3: Block diagram of the sliding scale section
+Fig. 2.4: Block diagram of the sliding scale section

-2.4.
+2.3.
 Zero suppression

 The output of the ADC is fed to a threshold comparator to perform the zero suppression.
-If the converted value from a channel is greater than (or equal to) the relevant low threshold value set via VME in the Thresholds memory (Base Address + 0x1080 ÷ 0x10BF, see § 4.39), the result is fed to the dual port memory and will be available for the readout.
+If the converted value from a channel is greater than (or equal to) the relevant low threshold value set via VME in the Thresholds memory (Base Address + $0x1080 \div 0x10BF$ , see § 4.39), the result is fed to the dual port memory and will be available for the readout.